 - The leprechaun should always be facing forward to the right.
-There are special use case scenarios which may allow for exceptions to this rule (e.g., double- sided use on helmets).
-In these special instances, please seek approval from Fighting Irish Media for permissible usage.
+There are special use case scenarios that may allow for exceptions to this rule (e.g., double-sided use on helmets).
+In these special instances, please seek approval from Fighting Irish Media.

 - Only use approved designated color combinations.

 The full-color version of the leprechaun is the primary mark used for executions.
 It is always preferred to display the mark in full-color regardless of background color; however, the mark can also be used in the color variations shown if necessary.

 The leprechaun should be displayed primarily at a larger size due to its complex construction.
 In certain instances when a smaller version is needed, adhere to the following size guidelines.

 The leprechaun should not be scaled smaller than 1.5 inches in height.
 Use good judgment when designing and executing across different mediums and substrates.
 If legibility becomes an issue, increase the size to ensure integrity of the mark.